 - Recipient of Portland Regional Chamber of Commerce “Robert R. Masterton Award for Leadership in Economic Development (2012)

 - Appointed by Chief Judge of US District Court to serve on Federal Local Rules Advisory Committee

-- Named a "Local Litigation Star" in Maine by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, in the area of General Commercial Litigation (2011-present)
+- Named a "Local Litigation Star" in Maine by Benchmark Litigation, the definitive guide to America’s leading litigation firms and attorneys, in the area of Commercial Litigation (2011-present)